-POST GRADUATE TRIALS IN SPAIN + PORTUGAL
+POST GRADUATE TRIALS IN SWEDEN + PORTUGAL

 Westcastle hosts player identification camps as part of the application process for admission to our programs.
 The camps allow players to meet our coaching staff and experience WIA training.

-Players must attend our ID Camps if they wish to join the program and attend the college showcases or international tournaments.
+Players must attend our Elite ID Camps if they wish to join the program and attend the college showcases or international tournaments.